-- The subject property does not reside within a hazard area on Map 10, Flood Inundation - The subject property does not reside within a hazard area on Map 11, Potential Landslides - The subject property resides in Low, Zone D, area on Map 12, Earthquake Hazards - The subject property does not reside on a road identified to be closed during a winter event as shown on Map 13, Snow and Ice.
-There is a nearby road identified as a secondary road to receive plowing and sand. - The subject property does reside within both a moderate hazard and a high hazard area on Map 14, Wildfire Hazard. - The subject property does not reside within a hazard area on Map 15, Flood Vulnerability Analysis - The subject property does not reside within a hazard area on Map 16, Landslide Vulnerability Analysis - The subject property does not reside within a hazard area on Map 17, Earthquake Vulnerability Analysis - The subject property does reside within a hazard area on Map 18, Snow and Ice Vulnerability Analysis - A portion of the subject property does reside within a high hazard area on Map 19, Wildfire Vulnerability Analysis.
+- The subject property does not reside within a hazard area on Map 10, Flood Inundation - The subject property does not reside within a hazard area on Map 11, Potential Landslides - The subject property resides in High, Zone A, area on Map 12, Earthquake Hazards - The subject property does not reside on a road identified to be closed during a winter event as shown on Map 13, Snow and Ice.
+Kenthorpe Way is not a main thoroughfare and is neither a primary or secondary snow route. - The subject property does reside within both a moderate hazard and a high hazard area on Map 14, Wildfire Hazard. - The subject property does not reside within a hazard area on Map 15, Flood Vulnerability Analysis - The subject property does not reside within a hazard area on Map 16, Landslide Vulnerability Analysis - The subject property does reside within a high hazard area on Map 17, Earthquake Vulnerability Analysis - The subject property does not reside within a hazard area on Map 18, Snow and Ice Vulnerability Analysis - A portion of the subject property does reside within a high hazard area on Map 19, Wildfire Vulnerability Analysis.

-In total there are three environmental hazards; Earthquake shaking, Snow and Ice and Wildfire.
+In total there are two environmental hazards; Earthquake shaking and Wildfire.